DanielMeixner/devspaces-connect-lab/README.md

     ![Connect dialog in VSC](/media/connect.png)

-1. When asked for a service to redirect choose “svcb”.
+1. When asked for a service to redirect choose "svcb”.
+1. When asked for mode select "replace".
+1. When asked for a port to redirect choose "8081".

 1. It will take a few seconds and a new terminal will open.
-This terminal is configured to work seamless with Azure Dev Spaces.
+This terminal is configured to work seamless with Azure Dev Spaces.  **Hint:** On Windows you might be asked to confirm the execution of azds via dialog.

 1. Provide some environment variables.
 To configure your service B fully specify the color again and also specify information about the endpoint which shall be called by your service B.
     ```